yurkinh/SQLiteNetExtensions.Modern/README.md

         object Deserialize(string text, Type type);
     }

 A JSON-based serializer is used if no other serializer has been specified using `TextBlobOperations.SetTextSerializer` method.
-Serialization and Deserialization are done via System.text.Json.
+Serialization and Deserialization are done via `System.Text.Json`.

-Text-blobbed properties cannot have relationships to other objects nor inverse relationships to its parent.
+Text-blobbed properties cannot have relationships to other objects nor inverse relationships to their parent.

 Example: